16th July 2021

 The Government Department for Business, Energy and Industrial Strategy (BEIS) told us that all smart (SMETS) meters can measure energy consumed (imported) and exported back into the grid.

-Smart Energy GB states that in-home displays will show how much energy you’re buying from your supplier, but not necessarily energy you generate.
+Smart Energy GB explains that in-home displays will only show how much energy you’re buying from your supplier, but not necessarily energy you generate.
+They may be able to do this in future.
 (Solar panel owners already have a PV-generation meter that tells them how much electricity their system is generating.)

 If you have solar panels and are offered a smart meter, make sure your supplier is aware.
 Check whether your smart meter and in-home display will work fully with them.